 Next, confirm your breaker and furnace switch are on.

 - Look for your main electrical panel.
 If you don’t know where it is, keep an eye out for a silver metal box in your basement, garage or closet.

 - Ensure your hands and feet are dry in advance of opening the panel or breakers.

 - Locate the breaker titled “furnace” or “heat,” and make sure it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- With one hand, firmly turn the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t touch it and contact an expert from American HVAC Inc at 408-215-1018 immediately.
+- With one hand, firmly turn the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact an expert from American HVAC Inc at 408-215-1018 immediately.

 No matter your furnace’s age or brand, it has at least one ordinary wall switch situated on or close to it.